thephpleague/uri-src/docs/interfaces/7.0/encoder.md

 echo Encoder::encodeQueryOrFragment($query); // returns "simple%23=path&k%C3%A9?=23"
 ````

-The class also provides a more specific encodage used for query string key/value pair.
+The class also provides a more specific encoding mechanism used for query-string key/value pair.

 ```php
 <?php